19-20 Banner

 • Approach different religious traditions both intellectually and experientially.

-• Explore, interpret, and understand different religious ideas, acts, and practices towards social justice.
+• Explore, interpret, and understand different religious ideas, acts, and practices.

 • Become more self-aware of their own religious beliefs and values.

-• Gain awareness of major religious traditions and their crucial role in global developments.
+• Gain awareness of the variety of religious traditions and communities globally

-• Identify additional opportunities for interfaith engagement that would help sustain the CID’s efforts towards more interfaith awareness and collaboration on campus.
+• Identify additional opportunities for interfaith engagement that help sustain the CID’s efforts towards more interfaith awareness and collaboration on campus

 More Information